rom3r4/ubuntu-debian-nginx-passenger-installer/README.md

     curl -L https://raw.github.com/julianromerajuarez/ubuntu\
     -debian-nginx-passenger-installer/master/install.sh | bash

+### Todo

+- Test on Ubuntu: version parsing may need some tweaking

 ### 'License'

 This is free and unemcumbered software released into the public domain.
 For more information, see the accompanying UNLICENSE file.